gmftbyGMFTBY/EasyNLP/README.md

 - [x] Generate the gray data need the faiss Flat  index runnign on GPU, which only costs 6~7mins for 0.5 million dataset
 - [ ] implement UMS-BERT and BERT-SL using the post-train checkpoint of the BERT-FP
 - [ ] implement my own post train procedure
-- [ ] implement R-Drop for bert-ft and dual-bert
+- [ ] implement R-Drop for bert-ft (add the similarity on the cls embedding) and dual-bert
 - [x] fix the bugs of _length_limit of the bert-ft
+- [ ] dynamic margin (consider the margin between the original rerank scores)

 ## How to Use